MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-webpage.md

 In these steps, you'll create a page using a blank layout.
 As you learn more about Power Pages, you can use other layouts or even create your own [custom layouts](../configure/store-content-web-templates.md).

-This video will provide an overview of the steps to create a page using a blank layout.
+This video provides an overview of the steps to create a page using a blank layout.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4Y5Gl]